-Low-code helps automate processes within an organization.
+Low-code helps automate processes within an organisation.
 For example, the on-boarding and off-boarding of employees can be automated which can result in significant productivity gains for the Human Resources department.

 Applications developed using low-code may have application integration functionality to access and process data from multiple resources.
 The data can be aggregated and then rendered on a web page, mobile application, or a dashboard.

-No-code’s prebuilt templates and limited architecture may pose a challenge to enterprises wanting to create customized and unique applications exactly of their liking.
+No-code’s prebuilt templates and limited architecture may pose a challenge to enterprises wanting to create customised and unique applications exactly of their liking.

 No-code platforms enable business users to develop applications even with little training, however, this may also raise a security risk as citizen developers building applications without supervision may inadvertently expose sensitive data.

 The following low-code platforms have been leading in low-code application development and addressing the needs of enterprises.
-They offer varying features that customers can use depending on the requirements of their organizations.
+They offer varying features that customers can use depending on the requirements of their organisations.

-Appian supports business process automation and modernization of applications.
+Appian supports business process automation and modernisation of applications.
 This platform offers prebuilt no-code integration with AI services and support for DevOps with automated continuous integration/continuous delivery (CI/CD) for enterprise IT shops.